 Moshimo

 What: Sushi restaurant Moshimo is big on sustainability, which in turn means much of the restaurant’s menu is vegan-friendly.
-On your visit, you’ll come across the likes of plant-based sashimi, vegan tempura and sushi rolls stuffed with soy beans and spring onion or pickled plum and cucumber.
-Vegan wines are available too, to help you wash it all down.
+On your visit, you’ll come across the likes of plant-based sashimi, vegan tempura and sushi rolls stuffed with vegan crab, tuna or salmon.
+Colour coded dishes help to distinguish which dishes are completely plant-based with vegan wines available too, to help you wash it all down.

 Where: Optikon, Bartholomew Square, BN1 1JS